Vija02/react-router-native-navigation/README.md

 ## Current Limitations

+To store previous states of the route, we emulate how `Switch` works.
+This meant that might be differences they behave.
+Right now, `props.match` and other props passed through probably behaves differently than you would expect.
+We could probably recreate the props ourself and pass it down.

-The [history](https://github.com/ReactTraining/react-router/blob/master/packages/react-router/docs/api/history.md) API can be a bit limiting for a complex navigation.
+The [history](https://github.com/ReactTraining/react-router/blob/master/packages/react-router/docs/api/history.md) API can be a bit limiting for complex navigations.
 For example, your history stack will get out of control if you don't configure it properly/never reset it.
 This is not great because all of the entries in the history stack will still be rendered even when it's not used.
 You can manually reset the stack by mutating the `history` object.
 But this will lead to inconsistency with this library.
-TODO: Perhaps we should add a method to allow changes from within the Switches component.
+TODO: Perhaps we should add a method to allow changes from within the Switch components.

 No Header support.
 One of the big decision when this library was made was whether it should support have its own header.
 In the spirit of keeping things simple, you will have to bring your own header component.
 There's an example TODO: [here]() that illustrates how to do just that.
 However, I'm aware there might be some demand for transitions inside the header itself.
 I'm open to suggestions on how best to implement it.

-There are quite a few edge cases that might not be handled yet.
-Please report them if you find one!
+There are probably plenty of edge cases that are not be handled yet.
+Please report them if you find any!

 ## How it works